Skip to main content

 Open-Heart Surgery

-Open-heart surgery uses a large cut in your chest to treat problems with your heart muscle, valves, or arteries.
+Open-heart surgery involves making an incision in the chest to address issues with the heart muscle, valves, or arteries.
 Your surgeon may need to stop your heart during the procedure, using a heart-lung machine to take over your heart’s function temporarily.

 Whenever possible, we use off-pump or beating-heart surgery.
 This technique lets surgeons to do surgery without stopping and restarting your heart, allowing your heart to function during the procedure.
 It can offer you a shorter hospital stay and a faster recovery, with less risk of complications.